Hackmatack National Wildlife Refuge: Planning

+Land acquisitions

 The State of Illinois announced acquisition of the first parcel land designated for inclusion in the new refuge, a 72-acre plot in northern McHenry County, in February 2013.
 The acquisition was made for $511,000.
 Acquisition of the land by a public-sector body triggered the completion of the legal act of creating the new refuge.

 In 2018, the first 86 acres of the refuge opened in Wisconsin.

+The acquisition of a 985-acre land parcel, Tamarack Farms, was announced on March 21, 2024.
+A former hunting club and retreat center adjacent to Richmond, Illinois, the parcel includes wetland and oak savanna suitable for inclusion in the Wildlife Refuge.